-Our sunset boat expedition wraps up and we return to a delicious dinner back in the restaurant of the Lodge.
+Our sunset boat expedition wraps up and we return to a delicious dinner back in the restaurant of the lodge.
 Accommodations at Caiman House Lodge (B,L,D)

-Wed., Mar.
-7 Sun Parakeet Excursion / Lethem
+Sat., Feb.
+20 Sun Parakeet Excursion | Lethem

-We leave early today to head west towards Lethem, to an area known for its gorgeous yellow and orange parrots, colored as their name indicates, as bright as the sun.
+We leave early today, heading west towards Lethem to an area known for its gorgeous yellow and orange parrots, colored as their name indicates, as bright as the sun.
 We leave early, driving straight to Karasabi where we meet local guides that can help us locate the flocks.
 We ride with them to the Pakaraima Mountains and look for the parrots by road and on a trail.
 The parrots are social and a specialty of Northeast South America, currently an endangered species due to loss of habitat and pressure from poaching for the pet trade.
 Ecotourism provides income for locals who watch after this population.
-We enjoy their company, and return to Karasabi for lunch.
+We enjoy their company and return to Karasabi for lunch.

 Then it's nap time in the van as our drivers head to Lethem, Guyana's second largest city, on the Brazilian border.
-Accommodations in Lethem (B,L,D)
+Accommodations at Manari Ranch (B,L,D)

-Thurs., Mar.
-8 Fly to Georgetown
+Sun., Feb.
+21 Fly to Georgetown